Five-Week Summer Performance Program

 - Student Activities—The Student Activities Center, in collaboration with the Five-Week office, welcomes you to Berklee and to Boston with a dynamic two-day orientation program complete with student performances, jam sessions, introductions to Berklee resources, and community-building social events.
 Over the course of the Five-Week program, the Student Activities Center organizes a host of activities meant to connect the Five-Week community and encourage students to take advantage of the student experience that Berklee and the city of Boston have to offer.
 Past activities include group outings to movies and concerts, trips to the Museum of Fine Arts Boston, and hikes on local trails.
 Planned ongoing events have included caf shows (concerts in the Berklee dining hall run by students for students), game nights, and dance parties.
 Students are bound to find something of interest and meet a few friends along the way.
 While the specific offerings may change from year to year, the Student Activities Center promises there will be plenty to do.
 We recommend that all Five-Week students stop by the Student Activities Center to hang out, watch television, play games, or learn about getting involved.
 For more information about Student Activities at Berklee, contact firstname.lastname@example.org.

 Berklee offers a limited number of merit-based scholarships to the Five-Week Summer Performance Program.
-Students seeking financial assistance must first register and then complete an online application to the program.
+Students seeking financial assistance must first create an account and register for the program.
 Once the online application is received and processed, students will be emailed detailed information regarding the online scholarship application requirements and a link to submit their material to be reviewed by the Scholarship Committee.
 Scholarship applicants are required to submit links of a maximum of three (3) YouTube performances and a short essay highlighting their musical and academic achievements.
 Generally, most scholarships awarded range from $500 to $1,500 with a limited number of full-tuition scholarships available (housing not included).

 The deadline to apply for scholarship consideration to the Five-Week Summer Performance Program has been extended to March 21.
 Scholarship decisions are issued by April 28.
 The scholarship selection committee will award scholarships to music students who are most likely to benefit from the program based on their demonstrated talent and potential, with preference given to students enrolled in high school or secondary school.
 There is no federal aid available for this program.